MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Tracking prevention

 Microsoft Edge is designed to detect and block known trackers.
 Users may choose from three levels of tracking prevention: Basic, Balanced, and Strict.
 To protect user privacy, Balanced is selected by default.
 Microsoft Edge detects trackers before any are loaded on the page by using an open-source list of known trackers.
 The list is downloaded to the device periodically as the list is updated.
 The number of trackers blocked and names of those trackers are stored locally on the device for statistical purposes.
-To clear the data, go to `edge://settings/privacy/blockedTrackers`.
-The detection and blocking of trackers occurs locally on the device.
-To disable tracking prevention, go to `edge://settings/privacy`.
-For more information about Tracking prevention, see [Learn about tracking prevention in Microsoft Edge](https://support.microsoft.com/help/4533959).
+To clear the data, go to `edge://settings/privacy/blockedTrackers`.<!--todo: check, maybe replace by GUI nav path-->  The detection and blocking of trackers occurs locally on the device.
+To disable tracking prevention, go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  For more information about Tracking prevention, see [Learn about tracking prevention in Microsoft Edge](https://support.microsoft.com/help/4533959).

 You may turn off list updates using the following group policy, [Enable component updates in Microsoft Edge](/deployedge/microsoft-edge-policies#componentupdatesenabled).